-Despite the fact that student enrollment has increased 9.4% for the year, and the tuition rate was increased by 10%, reported tuition and fees revenue decreased by \$232,063, or 7%.
-This is due to the fact that our scholarship allowance increased by 22% year over year as a percentage of tuition and fees primarily because of additional Pell Grants received by students.
+The tuition rate was unchanged from the previous year.
+Despite the fact that student enrollment has increased 10.2% for the year, reported tuition and fees revenue increased by only \$169,674, or 6%.
+This is due to the fact that our scholarship allowance increased by 21% year over year as a percentage of tuition and fees primarily because of additional Pell Grants received by students.

-Government contracts revenue decreased by \$1,658,815, or 26%, due mostly to a decrease in the Gila County Provisional Community College District contract of \$1,616,398.
-The Gila County contract revenue decreased because of measures introduced by Gila County to reduce expenditures.
+Government contracts revenue increased by \$125,927, or 3%, partially due to an increase in the Gila County Provisional Community College District contract of \$58,163.